Global estimates of burden of disease caused by the environment and occupational risks

 Only selected risk factors and health impacts had been taken into account, which were based on the strongest evidence.
 The sum of the estimated health impacts therefore strongly underestimated the global health impacts which are caused by the environment.

-Based on the recommendations of the Household and Ambient Air Pollution Expert Groups involved in the Comparative Risk Assessment (CRA) done as part of the Global Burden of Disease (GBD) Study 2010 led by the Institute for Health Metrics and Evaluation, new methods for assessing exposure and disease risks have been used to update air pollution attributable mortality.
+Based on the recommendations of the Household and Ambient Air Pollution Expert Groups involved in the Comparative Risk Assessment (CRA) done as part of the Global Burden of Disease (GBD) Study 2010 led by the Institute for Health Metrics and Evaluation, new methods for assessing exposure and disease risks have been used to update air pollution attributable mortality for the year 2012.